afrikhana/afrikhana/README.md

 <h1 align="center">Hi 👋, I'm Brian Murigi</h1>

 <p align="center">
   I am a software engineer who deeply adores hard work and the grit it takes to build impactful platforms.
-For me, the ultimate goal is success—but I believe that true failure only comes from standing still.
+For me, the ultimate goal is success but I believe that true failure only comes from standing still.
 I thrive on making bold moves, taking risks, and executing ideas; even if a move fails, it is a lesson learned and a step forward toward the next breakthrough.
 </p>

 <p align="center">